 We can now define the term "unified field theory" as the completion of Einstein's general relativity by extending it to all radiated and matter fields in nature.
 Until Evans derived his equations, we did not have a clear concept of its form nor know the content of a unified theory.
-The origin of the unified field theory is general relativity and differential geometry.
-Quantum theory emanates from general relativity and if one looks at the papers that Evans has produced in 2004, a great deal of it is quantum in nature.
-Differential geometry gives us the abstract foundations and Evans later work in 2004 shows increasingly a geometric approach.
+The origin of the unified field theory is general relativity extended using differential geometry.
+Quantum theory emanates from general relativity and if one looks at the papers that Evans has produced in 2004, a great deal of it is quantum in nature with a geometric approach.